 Big Square 1970s Sciolari Table Lamp

-Materials: Square base, made of brushed brass and 4 chrome tubular rods inside.
-Round brass rod.
-Round fabric lampshade with two gold/brass coloured rims.
-2 silver painted Bakelite sockets.
+Materials: Square base, made of brushed brass and 4 chrome rectangular rods inside.
+These rods are also used as feet.
+Round brass rod on top.
+Round fabric lampshade with two gold or brass coloured rims.
+2 silver painted Bakelite E27 sockets.

 Total Height: 103 cm / 40.55”

 Base: 15,2 x 15, 2 cm / 5.98 x 5.98”

 Electricity: 2bulbs E27, 2 x 60 watt maximum, 110/220 volt.